EckhartOSB/opml-browser/opml-browser-readme.txt

 to that entry's XML.
 The "type" attribute of the entry will be used to find a PNG file in the image URL.
 So, if type="rss", then rss.png will be used.
 If type="opml", opml.png will be used.
 If the type attribute specifies a type for which there is no image, then unknown.png will be used.
+To save page load time, you can make an exception for rss.png and simply use the one from /wp-includes/images by enabling the "Monda option" (named after the user who suggested it, László Monda).

 If the "show clickable folders" option is enabled, and the outline entry contains entries (typically a category) that have not been flattened by the "flatten hieracrhy" option,